Why Pre-trained Models Fail: Feature Entanglement in Multi-modal Depression Detection: Current Limitations and Discussion

 As seen in Table~\ref{tab:ssl_F1_Scores}, the absence of data augmentation results in a notable decline in performance for speech SSL models in the depression detection task.
 Additionally, information in speech SSL models is distributed across multiple layers~\cite{chen2022wavlm,hsu2021hubert}, highlighting the limitations of relying solely on a single layer for this purpose.

 Shifting the focus to LLMs, their application to depression detection presents a distinct set of challenges.
 Specifically, LLMs also require data augmentation to expand dataset size to perform depression detection, which adds complexity to the training process.
+As shown in Table~\ref{Main Result}, LLM-based approaches exhibit catastrophic performance degradation when data augmentation is removed (e.g., Llama2-13B Chat dropping from 0.666 to 0.235).
+This extensive dependence poses particular challenges as training LLMs with such extensive task-specific data augmentation may compromise their general-purpose capabilities~\cite{kothaunderstanding,huang2024mitigating}, causing models to become overly specialized for specific augmented data distributions rather than maintaining their broad knowledge and reasoning abilities.
 Moreover, integrating new modalities into LLMs compromises their inherent performance~\cite{zhang2023llama,li2023prompting}, underscoring the need for optimized approaches in multimodal depression detection.